-A consistent finding from both ACCORD and FIELD is confirmation that fenofibrate consistently leads to a rise in serum creatinine and decline in eGFR which is reversible 6-8 weeks after discontinuation.
+A consistent finding from both ACCORD and FIELD was that fenofibrate increases serum creatinine which is reversible 6-8 weeks after discontinuation.
 This appears to have a haemodynamic basis as cystatin C altered in a parallel fashion implying the effect was not due to muscle damage or altered creatinine secretion or synthesis.
-This was noted and maintained for 5 years in ACCORD.107 In the ACCORD Follow-On Study (ACCORDION), participants were followed up for an additional 6.5 years, fenofibrate was associated with a doubling of creatinine (hazard ratio 2.0).111 It appeared that older males with established CVD and lower baseline creatinine were most likely to exhibit the fenofibrate associated rise in creatinine.112 It is notable that the time-related decline in eGFR in the placebo group in both studies over the duration of the study was greater than in the fenofibrate group.
+This was noted and maintained for 5 years in ACCORD.120 In the ACCORD Follow-On Study (ACCORDION), participants were followed up for an additional 6.5 years, fenofibrate was associated with a doubling of creatinine, hazard ratio 2.0.124 It appeared that older males with established CVD and lower baseline creatinine were most likely to exhibit the fenofibrate associated rise in creatinine.125 It is notable that the time-related decline in eGFR in the placebo group in both studies was greater than in the fenofibrate group.
 Overall, there was a 2-fold greater discontinuation rate among those in the statin fibrate group due to reductions in GFR, and fenofibrate dose was reduced in 16%.

-A study of fenofibrate with statins in 280 participants with stage G3 CKD (58% with diabetes) demonstrated lipid-lowering efficacy.
-However, a clinically significant deterioration in hepatic function was observed in three of the 140 actively treated group.
-A decline in glomerular filtration (from 49 to 43 mL/min/1.73 m2), that reversed on withdrawal of fenofibrate, was reported.
-Nevertheless, a fibrate in combination with a statin led to greater lipid-lowering efficacy (TG reduction of 43% and HDL cholesterol increase of 17%), independent of diabetes status.
+A study of fenofibrate with statins in 280 participants with stage G3 CKD (58% with diabetes) demonstrated lipid-lowering efficacy.126 However, a clinically significant deterioration in hepatic function was observed in three of the 140 actively treated group.
+A decline in glomerular filtration (from 49 to 43 ml/min/1.73 m2), that reversed on withdrawal of fenofibrate, was reported.126 Nevertheless, a fibrate in combination with a statin led to greater lipid-lowering efficacy (TG reduction of 43% and HDL cholesterol increase of 17%), independent of diabetes status.

-Meta-analyses have demonstrated CVD outcome benefit, reduced risk of albuminuria progression and safety with fibrate and statin combination therapy in combined dyslipidaemia and mild to moderate CKD.
-114-117 Whereas there is no clear increase in progression to ESKD with this combination, the reversible rise in creatinine which is reported consistently with fibrate use may in practice offset any perceived short-term advantage on albuminuria reduction.
+Meta-analyses have demonstrated CVD outcome benefit, reduced risk of albuminuria progression and safety with fibrate and statin combination therapy in combined dyslipidaemia and mild to moderate CKD.127-131 Whilst there is no clear increase in progression to ESKD with this combination, the reversible rise in creatinine which is reported consistently with fibrate use may in practice offset any perceived short-term advantage on albuminuria reduction.

 The impact of fenofibrate on vascular outcomes balanced with consistent changes in eGFR suggest that any role for fibrates in DKD would only be at a stage when there were anticipated microvascular (retinal-foot-albuminuria) benefit.
-Addition of fibrates might be best restricted to younger people with fewer advanced complications and preserved GFR.
-Fibrate dose reduction or withdrawal should be implemented if eGFR falls by more than 20% and/ or below <45 mL/min/1.73 m2.
+Addition of fibrates might be best restricted to younger people with fewer advanced complications and preserved GFR.^{127,132} Fibrate dose reduction or withdrawal should be implemented if eGFR falls by more than 20% and/ or below <45 ml/min/1.73 m2.